-The sun sets and you’re wandering the cobbled streets of Palma – friends in tow – thinking “and where to now?”
-In the capital, this question conjures hundreds of exciting places all within a short walking distance.
-The real question is “which one?”
-Here we offer an exclusive list of all the best places – from rooftop bars, to local jaunts and grandeur palaces – where you will find a good dose of Mediterranean social buzz, all of which promise a memorable evening in Palma.
+The sun sets and you’re wandering the cobbled streets of Palma – friends in tow thinking “and where to now?”
+The answer?
+Hundreds of exciting places all within a short walking distance.
+The real question is which one?
+Here you’ll find an exclusive list of all the best places.
+From rooftop bars, to local jaunts and grandeur palaces, you’ll find a good dose of Mediterranean social buzz here – all of which promise a memorable evening in Palma de Mallorca.

 11. Glòria Hotel de Sant JaumeOn the cobbled street of C/Sant Jaume is the five star Glòria Hotel which still – since the 16th century – has retained its original features.
 The bar which combines oak wood panelling and gold brass creates a timeless atmosphere.
 This is for the whisky drinkers and flute clinkers in need of a swish sophisticated evening.
 Leave the 21st century behind and indulge a little!
 Read more

 10. Toque de QuedaTucked away down a side street just off La Rambla, this quirky, understated little restaurant is a gem of a place for a few evening drinks.
 Its cosy interior conjures up the feeling of being in an old pueblo – Italian owners Alicia and Andrea have kept the place traditionally Spanish with vintage paintings and dark wood furnishings.
 When darkness descends, the little patio area is decorated with fairy lights.
 One to note if romance is on the cards…